kunaljainwin/Nptel-Deep-Learning-notes/README.md

 ![image](https://user-images.githubusercontent.com/72144717/197605581-11c3a43e-1fd3-46c4-a61f-97a390dfc604.png)

-We guess weight to minimize error called "Guess Work" then  we have Gradient descent an algorithm to do the same
+We guess weight `W` to minimize error called "Guess Work" then  we have Gradient descent and its variants an algorithm to do the same.
+- If we set `W` to very High value we can recover the step function
 ![image](https://user-images.githubusercontent.com/72144717/197610724-cf33582e-39bf-4814-bfe8-884fd692d709.png)